|Applying for Study Abroad|

-A: Students must earn a grade equivalent to a Stern "B-" or higher (grade equivalencies vary for each partner school) in order to receive transfer credit.
+A: Students must earn a grade equivalent to a passing grade at Stern - "D" or higher (grade equivalencies vary for each partner school) - in order to receive transfer credit.
 Grades will be recorded at Stern as pass/fail and are not calculated into the grade point average.

 Q: Do exchange schools have the same credit systems as Stern does?

 A: No, the credit equivalency of partner schools differ greatly.
 Courses abroad often follow different formats and scheduling than classes taught at Stern.
 Prior to studying abroad, MBA Academic Affairs - International Programs will indicate how many courses you must take while abroad.
 We determine this based on the number of contact hours spent in the classroom.

 Q: Will my degree indicate Stern or both schools?